pippinbarr/racers/process/variations.md

 ## OP Racer

 When you crash the other car goes flies off the screen dramatically, spinning and exploding.
 Fun and havoc.

+### 2025-11-02

+Initial version is in place.
+Works pretty well.

 ## Wrap Wracer